bbellmyers/bbellmyers.github.io/cv/index.md

 I believe I possess excellent leadership, team\-building, presentation and communication skills\.
 Some of the clients I have had the pleasure to work with include Standard & Poor, Union Bank of California, US Bank, Wells Fargo, Minnesota Life, Cargill, Musicland \(Sam Goody\), via World Network and Infomarkets\.com\.

-I am currently employed at PTC as a Senior Technical Consultant\.
+I am currently employed at Healthpartners as a Senior Web Developer\.
 I continue to be active in investigating cutting edge user interface technologies and using these to create interfaces which are both visually and technically elegant\.

 ## Specialties